In this article, we’ll talk about toys opportunities in China throughout the story of the amazing development of Lego.

 We can help you to integrate the Chinese Toys Market

 Do not hesitate to contact us and introduce your project.
-We can offer you a 30min free call with top marketers in Shanghai (or eventually free coffee if you’re motivated enough to come in Shanghai).
+We can offer you a 30min free call with top marketers in Shanghai (or eventually free coffee if you’re motivated enough to come to Shanghai).

 We are GMA.